Mutual Fund Rankings, 2013: U.S. stock funds lead our annual rankings of top-performing mutual funds in 11 categories

 The International Equity Portfolio, Institutional Class was ranked best out of 155 International Large-Cap Growth Funds for the 5-year period ended November 30, 2012.
 A Lipper Fund Award is awarded to one fund in each Lipper classification for achieving the strongest trend of consistent risk-adjusted performance against its classification peers over a three, five or ten-year period.
 Although Lipper makes reasonable efforts to ensure the accuracy and reliability of the data contained herein, the accuracy is not guaranteed by Lipper.
 Lipper Analytical Services, Inc. is an independent mutual fund research and rating service. © 2012, All Rights Reserved

-Morningstar Rankings represent a fund's total-return percentile rank relative to all funds that have the same Morningstar Category.
-The highest percentile rank is 1 and the lowest is 100.
-It is based on Morningstar total return, which includes both income and capital gains or losses and is not adjusted for sales charges or redemption fees.
+For the period ending 7/31/2013, Morningstar ranked the Harding Loevner Frontier Emerging Markets Fund in the top 2% among 564 funds in the Diversified Emerging Markets category based on total returns.
+Morningstar ranking represents a funds total-return percentile rank relative to all funds that have the same Morningstar Category.
+The Highest rank is 1 and the lowest is 100.
+It is based on Morningstar's total return, which includes both income and capital gains or losses and is not adjusted for sales charges or redemption fees.
+Morningstar ranked the Harding Loevner Frontier Emerging Markets Fund in the 2%, 9%, and 63% out of 564, 359, and 263 Diversified Emerging Market Funds for the one-, three- and five-year periods ending 7/31/2013, respectively.

 Morningstar Foregin Large Growth category: These funds seek capital appreciation by investing in large international stocks that are growth-oriented.
 Large-cap foreign stocks have market capitalizations greater than 5 billion.
 Growth is defined based on high price/book and price/cash-flow ratios, relative to the MSCI EAFE Index.
 These funds typically will have less than 20% of assets invested in U.S. stocks.